 Escaping the premise has several consequences.
 A fast car coming down the street could hit the dog.
 Other animals in the woods may attack them.
 If this is your dog’s first time escaping the house, he may get lost.

 4. Male dogs may be better behaved.

-It is natural for unneutered dogs to mark their territory so if they spray their strong-smelling urine all over your house, don’t be shocked or surprised.
+It is natural for unneutered dogs to mark their territory so they may urinate all over your house.
+If this is the case, don’t be shocked or surprised.